Sport1 Medien: Beginnings and major acquisition success

+Near the end of June 1999, EM.TV & Merchandising, who already have its joint-venture TV channel with KirchGroup for Junior, had increased the Junior brand outside of pay television by signing a deal with free-to-air TV channel Sat.1 to bring its Junior.TV programming for the free-to-air TV channel under the Junior brand whilst EM.TV plans to launch its own kids & family website under the Junior brand.

 In August 1999, EM.TV & Merchandising announced that they have taken a 25% stake in German independent film production company Constantin Film including the latter's 51% stake in Olga Film, marking their entry into the feature film business and increasing their family entertainment business.

-In September 1999, EM.TV & Merchandising entered a joint venture with Danish magazine publishing company Egmont to launch a publishing subsidiary that could bring EM.TV's productions under one roof named Junior.Publishing.
-One week later in that same month of the same year, EM.TV announced that they have acquired a 49% stake in German production and distribution company Tele München Gruppe (TMG) in order for the former to expand their children's entertainment library and its feature film activities.
+In September 1999, EM.TV & Merchandising further expanded the Junior brand as they entered a joint venture with Danish magazine publishing company Egmont to launch a publishing subsidiary that could bring EM.TV's productions under one roof named Junior.Publishing.
+One week later in that same month of the same year, EM.TV announced that they have acquired a 49% stake in German production and distribution company Tele München Gruppe (TMG) in order for the former to expand their children's entertainment library and its feature film activities; However when EM.TV enterted a massive restructure following severe financial troubles and a massive debt restructuring process in 2001, EM.TV announced in February of that year that they were planning to sell its 49% stake in German film & television production/distribution company Tele München Gruppe (TMG) Three years later in December 2004, EM.TV had completed its diversture of Tele München Gruppe back to its president Herbert Kloiber.